5 Refinery29 Editors Review Harry Styles Pleasing Perfumes

 How much are the Pleasing perfumes & where can I buy them?

-At £135 per bottle, the Pleasing perfumes sure aren’t cheap.
-They’re available to shop at Selfridges, along with Pleasing’s own digital shop, though, as expected, they’re already selling like hot cakes and are often in and out of stock.
-You can also now score candle versions of the perfumes if you would prefer to scent your home (they retail for £65 at Selfridges and £80 on pleasing.com).
+At $220 per bottle, the Pleasing perfumes sure aren’t cheap.
+They’re available at Pleasing’s own digital shop, though, as expected, they’re already selling like hot cakes and are often in and out of stock.
+You can also now score candle versions of the perfumes if you would prefer to scent your home (these retail for $130).

 Team R29’s reviews of the Pleasing perfumes